 Print and digital resources and handouts

-You can also request printed materials to have on hand in your offices, visit our Request Materials page for more information.
-Resources include takeaway postcards for our department, our Do You Need Help poster, Mental Health Support Resources business cards, and more.
+You can request printed materials to have on hand in your offices, visit our Request Materials page for more information.
+Resources include takeaway postcards for our department and Mental Health Support Resources wallet cards.